 How Does Couchbase Company Work?

-How does Couchbase operate and generate revenue?
+How does Couchbase work?

 How Does Couchbase Company Work?